schlii/after-website/docs/planning.md

 - Download/purchase links

 **Technical Implementation**:
-- iTunes Search API integration to retrieve track metadata and `previewUrl` for 30-second clips
+- Use iTunes Lookup API with Artist ID to retrieve track metadata and `previewUrl` for 30-second clips
+- Add server endpoint to normalize, filter, and cache tracks for playlist use
-- State management for player controls
+- State management for player controls and single-page playlist
 - Keyboard shortcuts and accessibility features
 - Progressive loading for large audio files
 - Format fallbacks for browser compatibility

 **Content Management**:
-- Track metadata managed through Sanity
-- iTunes preview URL stored in Sanity (`itunesPreviewUrl`)
-- Optional Spotify track URL stored in Sanity for "Listen on Spotify" button (`spotifyUrl`)
+- Store site-level Apple Music artist ID and storefront in Settings
+- Optional per-song fields remain for overrides (`itunesPreviewUrl`, `spotifyUrl`)
 - Album artwork and descriptions
 - Release dates and categorization